Sheev13/Sheev13.github.io/content/authors/admin/_index.md

 ## About Me

-I am currently on a fixed-term contract as an ML Researcher at [Motorway](https://motorway.co.uk/).
-I am working with scalable Bayesian machine learning models to obtain reliable vehicle price estimates for potential sellers when they first interact with the Motorway website.
-I am a _researcher_ in the sense that the work I am doing is exploratory for the company---I am not engaging in academic research here.

-In November I will join [Helmholtz AI](https://www.helmholtz.ai/) and the [Technical University of Munich](https://www.tum.de/en/) as a PhD student in [Vincent Fortuin](https://fortuin.github.io/)'s research group, the [ELPIS lab](https://fortuinlab.github.io/), where I will be working on Bayesian deep learning and other exciting topics!
+I am a doctoral researcher at [Helmholtz AI](https://www.helmholtz.ai/) and the [Technical University of Munich](https://www.tum.de/en/) as a member of the [Elpis lab](https://fortuinlab.github.io/), supervised by [Dr. Vincent Fortuin](https://fortuin.github.io/).
+I am mentored by [Mark van der Wilk](https://mvdw.uk/).
+Unlike in countries such as the UK, PhD students in Germany often work as employees at a research institution while simultaneously being enrolled at a university in order to obtain the doctoral degree---in my case these are Helmholtz AI and TUM respectively.
+The doctoral degree I hope to be awarded at the end of my time here is a [*doctor rerum naturalium*](https://en.wikipedia.org/wiki/Dr._rer._nat.).

-Previously, I studied engineering at the [University of Cambridge](https://www.cam.ac.uk/) where my specialism was _computer and information engineering_, though my module choice made the MEng (final) year indistinguishable from a typical masters in Machine Learning, albeit with a [heavy dose of Bayesianism](https://mlg.eng.cam.ac.uk/blog/2021/03/31/what-keeps-a-bayesian-awake-at-night-part-1.html).
+Previously, I spent six months as a Machine Learning Researcher at [Motorway](https://motorway.co.uk/) in London where I worked with scalable Bayesian machine learning models for various use cases in vehicle pricing.
+Prior to that, I studied engineering at the [University of Cambridge](https://www.cam.ac.uk/) where my specialism was *computer and information engineering*, though my module choice made the MEng (final) year indistinguishable from a typical masters in Machine Learning, albeit with a [heavy dose of Bayesianism](https://mlg.eng.cam.ac.uk/blog/2021/03/31/what-keeps-a-bayesian-awake-at-night-part-1.html).